aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/applications/syslog.md

         You must specify the datetime of the log using key “time”.
 If not specified, system time will be added.

 4. Specify the **Time format**.
 The format syntax follows [strptime](https://linux.die.net/man/3/strptime).
-Check [this](https://docs.fluentbit.io/manual/pipeline/parsers/configuring-parser#time-resolution-and-fractional-seconds) for details.
+Check [this manual](https://docs.fluentbit.io/manual/pipeline/parsers/configuring-parser#time-resolution-and-fractional-seconds) for details.

 5. (Optional) In the **Filter** section, you add some conditions to filter logs at the log agent side.
 The solution will ingest logs that match ALL the specified conditions only.